-Located close to the south coast in a corner of south-west Hampshire, the New Forest contains a magnificent variety of scenery and has relatively recently been designated the New Forest National Park.
-Indeed, the New Forest is unique in modern Britain - an ancient hunting ground with special characteristics that have survived largely intact.
+The New Forest is located in south-west Hampshire, close to the south coast.
+It contains a magnificent variety of scenery and has relatively recently been designated the New Forest National Park.
+The New Forest is also unique in modern Britain - an ancient hunting ground with many special characteristics that have survived largely intact.

 Ponies and donkeys wander along many village streets, whilst all the villages offer easy access to the beautiful landscapes of the open Forest.
 Shops of all descriptions are also available and there is a wide choice of pubs, restaurants and tea rooms - our Village guide provides details.